AKCoops/Safe/README.md

 # Safe
 Drive encrypted datastore for PII and High Risk Accounts that works with Vault.
+Part of CommunityChest.